alialsawad/alialsawad/README.md

 ## 💼 Projects

 - Software Engineering Portfolio: An exhibition of software engineering skills built using advanced technologies like Next.js, React patterns, TypeScript, Three.js, framer-motion, GLSL.
 [View Here](https://alialsawad.com/)
 - KJE: A unique language learning platform utilizing real-time speech recognition, validation, and a corpus of 12,000 English-translated sentences.
-[View Here](https://kje-frontend.vercel.app/)
 - RemoJobs: A remote job aggregator and professional network developed as a Harvard Capstone project.